JinsiDraws/jinsi-paw/README.md

 * Bold Oblique style
 * Revised font metadata and family organization

-The goals of these modifications is to have the words cluster better, leaving a larger gap between words and have the lines be more compact reducing deadspace in speech bubbles.
-I tried my best to match the kind of spacing Anime Ace had that made it so popular for usage in manga and comic lettering.
+The goal of these modifications is to make the font better suited for comic and manga lettering.
+Character spacing has been tightened so words cluster more naturally, while the spacing between words has been increased to improve readability.
+The line height has also been reduced to minimize dead space and allow dialogue to fit more comfortably inside speech bubbles.
+I aimed to recreate the kind of spacing and visual rhythm found in Anime Ace!

+Bold and Italic styles have also been added with emphasis in mind.
+Bold text is approximately 25% larger than the Regular style, while Italic text is approximately 13% larger.
+Bold Italic uses the same size as Bold.
+These differences are intentional since I wanted these emphasized words remain easy to read at a distance and stand out more clearly within a speech bubble.

 ## Fonts
 The following styles are currently included: